kgrid/kgrid-site/docs/integrator/activator.md

 ## Loading KOs into the activator
 A Knowledge Object (KO) or a collection of KOs can be loaded into the activator in a number of ways.
-- On startup, KOs can be loaded directly from the shelf, as described in the [Quick Start Guide](https://kgrid.org/kgrid-activator/)
+- On startup, KOs can be loaded directly from the shelf, as described in the [Quick Start Guide](https://kgrid.org/kgrid-activator/).
+The shelf can any persistent form of storage your application has access to and the activator will load any knowledge objects it finds on startup.

 :::tip
    The shelf location can be specified using the [shelf location configuration](https://kgrid.org/kgrid-activator/configuration.html#kgrid-shelf-cdostore-url).